Tag: branding

 Every success story has a plot that is littered with bruises from tripping and falling.
 Stories of sharp regret.
 That moment when you think with paralysing horror: “Whoops” on realizing that you messed up an opportunity, and wishing you could turn back time, and do it all over again.
 However, here’s an unremarkable truth: we don’t need to…

-Doll Me Up (Chapter 4): Growing Up
+Doll Me Up (Chapter 4): Growing the business

 Doll Me Up (Chapter 2): Creating a product and brand